missionpinball/mpf-docs/docs/config/lights.md

 ### channels:

-Single value, type: dict.
+Single value, type: `dict`.
 Defaults to empty.

 Instead of a single `number` address for a light, you can enter channels corresponding to the multi-color channels of an RGB or RGBW LED.
 Each